gbgbgb8/squishmallowmadness/readme.md

 1. Use the arrow keys (on desktop) or touch controls (on mobile devices) to move the Squishmallow hero.
 2. Navigate through the platforms, avoiding the hot cocoa villain and its drips.
+3. Collect star-shaped candies to increase your score.
-3. Jump on platforms to reach higher areas and avoid hazards.
+4. Jump on platforms to reach higher areas and avoid hazards.
-4. (Coming soon) Collect candy cane power-ups and rescue marshmallow villagers to score points.
-5. (Coming soon) Survive as long as possible while achieving the highest score.
+5. Survive as long as possible while achieving the highest score.
+6. The game ends if you collide with the hot cocoa villain.

 ## Development Roadmap